Short answer - AI is fun, and it pays very well!

 |Theory of Emotion Recognition|

 |Deep Learning based Emotion Recognition|

-The course will launch on Dec 4, 2017!
+The course will be dripped weekly!
 At the start of every week, one week's worth of content will unlock.
-This gradual unrolling of the course will allow us to be active on course forums.
+This gradual unrolling of the course will allow you to absorb the concepts better.

 We will have quizzes at the end of each section.
 These will be automatically graded.
 To receive a certification, we will need to do a short project.

 You will receive a digital certificate of completion that you can embed in your LinkedIn profile!
 All you have to do is complete all the quizzes and submit a video demo of a project.
 The project should consume 40 hours or less of work.